Real Estate Law in Indiana

 Liens

-Under Indiana law, if you fail to pay a court judgment, the creditor can place a lien on your property.
-If the property is in the same county as the court, the lien attaches automatically.
-However, if the property is in a different county, the creditor must file a copy of the judgment with that county’s clerk.
-Unless you pay the judgment, the lien can stay on your property for up to 10 years.
+Under Indiana law, a creditor may place a lien on property after obtaining a judgment.
+If the property is in the same county where the judgment was entered, the lien attaches automatically.
+For property located in another county, the creditor must record the judgment with that county’s clerk.
+Unless satisfied, these liens can remain valid for up to 10 years.

 What Should You Do If You Are in a Real Estate Dispute in Indiana?